Pre-Employment Screening Costs: Manual vs. Automated Compared

 Hidden costs that are often forgotten

 The biggest hidden risk: according to Kienbaum, a bad hire costs 1.5 to 3 times the annual salary.
 For a CFO with an annual salary of €200,000, that means damage of up to €600,000.
-One prevented hiring mistake amortizes years of screening costs.
+A single prevented mis-hire pays back years of screening costs.

 Compliance fines